fullstaq-ruby/server-edition/dev-handbook/add-new-distro.md

 All packages are built within [build environments](build-environments.md): Docker containers that are based on the distribution that we want to package for, and that contains all the tooling (such as compilers) that we need.
 So adding support for a new distribution involves creating a new build environment for that distribution.

+## Before you begin

+Follow the [Development environment setup](dev-environment-setup.md) instructions.
+In particular, be sure to setup the Git hooks.

 ## Step 1: Creating the build environment

 Create a new directory `environments/<DISTRO NAME>-<DISTRO VERSION>` (for example `environments/centos-16`).
 This directory should contain: